adamvinueza/timezones/README.md

 # The task

-The timezones application should expose the following two REST endpoints:
+The timezones application exposes the following two REST endpoints:
 ```
 ===============
 GET /local-time